Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems

 \subsection{Gaussian states and Wick's theorem for quasi-free systems}

-A Gaussian state is a density matrix $\dm$ that can be written as the exponential of an operator that is quadratic in ladder operators \cite{Negele1988} like the Hamiltonians \eqref{eq:F_H} and \eqref{eq:B_H} or the Liouvillians \eqref{eq:F-L3rd} and \eqref{eq:B-L3rd} for quasi-free open systems (quadratic Hamiltonians $\hH$ and linear Lindblad operators $\hL_r$ only).
+Gaussian states like \eqref{eq:F-GaussianState} and \eqref{eq:B-GaussianState} are density matrices $\dm$ that can be written as the exponential of an operator that is quadratic in ladder operators \cite{Negele1988} like the Hamiltonians \eqref{eq:F_H} and \eqref{eq:B_H} or the Liouvillians \eqref{eq:F-L3rd} and \eqref{eq:B-L3rd} for quasi-free open systems (quadratic Hamiltonians $\hH$ and linear Lindblad operators $\hL_r$ only).
 Gaussian states can, for example, be obtained by imaginary-time or real-time evolution with a quadratic generator, starting from another Gaussian state.
 This corresponds to a multiplication with the exponential of a quadratic operator.
 As the commutator of two operators that are quadratic in ladder operators is again a quadratic operator [cf.\ Eqs.~\eqref{eq:F-comm-ww-w} and \eqref{eq:B-comm-ww-w}], the Baker-Campbell-Hausdorff formula \cite{Campbell1897-29,Baker1905-s2,Hausdorff1906,Varadarajan1984} implies that any product of such exponentials can be written as a single exponential of a quadratic operator.
 Hence, Gaussian states remain Gaussian under such time evolutions.
-Wick's theorem shows that a Gaussian state (with vanishing first moments) is fully characterized by its covariance matrix $\Gamma$ (the two-point correlations) and that all $(k>2)$-point correlation functions can be computed from $\Gamma$ \cite{Negele1988}.
+Wick's theorem shows that a Gaussian state (with vanishing first moments) is fully characterized by its covariance matrix $\Gamma$ (the two-point Green's functions) and that all $(k>2)$-point Green's functions can be computed from $\Gamma$; see Eqs.~\eqref{eq:F-Wick} and \eqref{eq:B-Wick} and Refs.~\cite{Wick1950-80,Danielewicz1984-152,Negele1988}.

-According to the previous remarks, fermionic Gaussian sates stay Gaussian when evolved with respect to a quasi-free Liouvillian.
-The steady states \eqref{eq:F-Quasi-free-ss} are the vacuum of a complete set of annihilation (super-)operators and, hence, also Gaussian: A simple explanation is that they can be obtained through an infinite time-evolution under the quadratic Liouvillian, or as the zero-temperature state of a corresponding Hamiltonian.
+According to the previous remarks, fermionic Gaussian states stay Gaussian when evolved with respect to a quasi-free Liouvillian.
+The steady states \eqref{eq:F-Quasi-free-vac-d} are the vacuum of a complete set of annihilation super-operators and also Gaussian: A simple explanation is that they can be obtained through an infinite time-evolution under the quadratic Liouvillian, or as the zero-temperature state of a corresponding Hamiltonian.
 Similarly, the excitations $|\vn\kket$ in Prop.~\ref{prop:F-spectrum} are Gaussian, because they are the vacuum for a complete set of fermionic ladder operators composed of all $d_{k,\ell}$ for $n_{k,\ell}=0$ and all $d'_{k\ell}$ for $n_{k,\ell}=1$.